MicrosoftDocs/mesh-docs/mesh/overview.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1eO6Z]

-We are re-imagining the way employees come together with [Microsoft Mesh](https://www.microsoft.com/en-us/microsoft-teams/microsoft-mesh), a new three-dimensional (3D) immersive experience.
+We are re-imagining the way employees come together with [Microsoft Mesh](https://www.microsoft.com/en-us/microsoft-teams/microsoft-mesh).

-Microsoft Mesh is not merely another innovation, but a solution that enables your distributed workforce to connect like never before in a 3D immersive space, helping virtual meetings and events feel more like face-to-face connections.
+Microsoft Mesh enables your distributed workforce to connect in a 3D immersive space using the tools you use everyday: Microsoft Teams, a PC, or Meta headset, helping virtual meetings and events feel more like face-to-face connections.

-### Why immersive spaces?
+### Why immersive?

-Immersive spaces have unique attributes that create a perception of being physically together in a 3D digital space, including spatial interaction, co-presence, and immersion.
+Immersive experiences have unique attributes that create a perception of being physically together in a 3D digital space, including spatial interaction, co-presence, and immersion.
 Digital engagement is evolving from audio to video, and now to spatial interaction.

 **Spatial awareness** through directionality and distance enables multiple small group discussions in the same place, adding familiar human elements to digital connections.
 Spending time in the same 3D environment also creates a powerful sense of togetherness, or co-presence, even without actively speaking.

 **Co-presence** can lead to serendipitous moments of conversation or even just the deepened connection of a shared experience.
 3D environments also remove distractions and help participants focus on fewer things—specifically the people and objects that surround them, driving a higher sense of immersion.

-## Immersive spaces & custom immersive experiences
+## Immersive spaces in Teams or custom immersive experiences?

 |**[Immersive spaces in Teams](#use-immersive-spaces-in-microsoft-teams)** |[**Custom immersive experiences in Mesh**](#what-can-you-do-in-immersive-spaces-in-mesh)  |
 |:---------|:---------|